LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 -------------------------

 The following four commands reset the log preferences to their default values.
-Critical errors are sent to all three destinations.
-Warnings, detail, and deprecation messages are sent only to the console. ::
+Critical errors are sent to all three destinations; warnings, detail, and deprecation messages are sent only to the console. ::

    log_setDestination(